Many of us are afraid of making mistakes because we associate making mistakes with something bad. Something to be avoided at all costs.

 If your child comes home disappointed because they received a C on the last science test, now is the time to ask a question or two, not jump on them for their low grade.
 Asking, “Why do you think you got a C?” gets the child thinking about what they can learn from their mistake and then do differently.
 It also gives them power to change the future.

 Maybe your child doesn’t know why they got a D. Throw out some questions.
 Did they think they were prepared?
 Were they especially nervous?
 Had they read the chapter?
 What did the other students get?

 When your child identifies the reason and takes responsibility, this empowers them to focus on the future.
+Awareness and learning start to occur here.
 We can’t change the past, only the future.
 This is why lecturing, guilting, and shaming don’t work.

 If your child confesses they didn’t study, then say, “If you want a better grade next time you know that studying will help.
 Let me know if I can help you study for your next test.”

 Praise them for trying and doing their best.
 [Not for being perfect.]